dwave-examples/image-generation/README.md

 tractable step.
 This means that there exists a prior `p` distribution in the latent space that can be sampled from from easily.
 Typically, this distribution could be a multivariate standard normal distribution.
-Training the variational autoencoder needs the inclusion of a loss term (typically a KL divergence term) that makes sure the data is encoded to data that is distributed according to such multivariate standard normal distribution.
+Training the variational autoencoder needs the inclusion of a loss term (typically a Kullback-Leibler (KL) divergence term) that makes sure the data is encoded to data that is distributed according to such multivariate standard normal distribution.

 The motivation behind having such a latent space is that it is easy to sample from and thus generate data from, i.e. obtaining a latent vector `z` and passing it to the `decoder` will yield